dolunayozbilgin/Dolunay-Ozbilgin/README.md

 ---

-###  Data Preparation & Analysis

-At the end of the data collection period, the following steps will be taken:

-####  Data Review
-- All entries will be checked for **completeness**, **consistency**, and **logical coherence** (e.g., reaction times not being too low or high).
-- Duplicate, missing, or corrupted entries will be corrected or removed.

-####  Exploratory Data Analysis (EDA)
-- Trends will be explored using:
-  - Descriptive statistics (mean, median, std deviation)
-  - Time series and session-based visualizations
-  - Correlation heatmaps to assess relationships between chess activity and test results

-####  Regression Analysis
-- Statistical modeling will be used to explore:
-  - The impact of chess session variables (e.g., play time, mistakes, rating) on cognitive test outcomes
-  - Differences in **before vs. after** performance for each cognitive test
-  - Longitudinal patterns in cognitive performance over time

-## **Introduction**
+## Introduction
-The main objective of this project is to analyze the relationship between chess-playing habits and cognitive skills such as reaction time,focus and memory.
-This study aims to determine whether consistent chess practice enhances cognitive performance, providing insights into potential cognitive benefits of chess engagement.
+The main objective of this project is to analyze the relationship between chess-playing habits and cognitive skills such as reaction time, focus, and memory.
+This study aims to determine whether consistent chess practice enhances cognitive performance, offering insights into potential cognitive benefits of chess engagement.

-## **Methods**
-#### **Data Collection**
-Throughout the study period, data will be collected using the following methods:
+## Methodology: Data Collection & Analysis

+### Consistency & Bias Minimization
+- Cognitive test results (Reaction Time, Verbal Memory, Digit Span, Stroop) were recorded **daily**, regardless of chess activity, to ensure unbiased measurement.
+- Chess activity (Yes/No) was logged alongside each day's cognitive scores.
+- Data entries were **immediately recorded** after tests to minimize recall bias.

+### Data Collection
-- **Chess Data:** Manually recorded from Chess.com or Lichess, including game format, accuracy, rating progression, and blunders.
+- **Chess Data:** Manually collected from Chess.com or Lichess, including game format, accuracy, rating, and blunders.
-- **Cognitive Performance Data:** Memory tests scores ,Digit Span Test scores and Processing Speed and Reaction Time tests scores will be recorded from Human Benchmark etc.

-## **Data Processing**
-- **Data Cleaning:**
+- **Cognitive Data:** Collected through platforms like Human Benchmark, covering Reaction Time, Verbal Memory, and Digit Span tests.

+### Data Processing
-Converted date and time into appropriate formats.
+- Date and time fields were standardized into appropriate formats.
-There is no outliers, because the test results are not extreme with eachother.I don't need to apply any method for deleting outliers.
+- No extreme outliers were observed; thus, no outlier removal procedures were necessary.

+### Data Review
+- Entries were checked for **completeness**, **consistency**, and **logical accuracy** (e.g., reasonable reaction times).
+- Missing or invalid data points were corrected or removed where necessary.

+### Exploratory Data Analysis (EDA)
+- Trends and distributions were explored using:
+  - Descriptive statistics (mean, median, standard deviation)
+  - Histograms, boxplots, and scatterplots comparing chess and non-chess days
+  - Correlation heatmaps to explore relationships between chess activity and cognitive improvements

+### Hypothesis Testing
+- **Paired t-tests** were used to assess significant differences between Before and After cognitive scores.
+- **Linear regression** was applied to examine whether chess playing predicts cognitive improvements.

+### Summary
+- Day-by-day short-term cognitive effects were evaluated.
+- Potential cumulative effects across the 30-day observation period were assessed through statistical modeling.

 ##  **Visualization Techniques**